Ire3DS4/Project_DRD/README.md

 This project, conducted for the exam of DNA/RNA Dynamics, focuses on analyzing Infinium methylation data using R.

 Note: The README file includes code snippets, result interpretations, and various plots.
-For complete code details, please refer to the 'R code' section.
+For complete code details, please refer to `code.R`.

 ## Table of Contents
 1. [Introduction](#introduction)